kazbag/hltv-analyser/readme.md

 - You'd be able to calculate probability of win specific match by team X or team Y #longtermtodo
 - Lot more #todo

+## What do you need to install before run?

+- Node.js installed
+- MongoDB community server installed

 ## How to install?

 ```bash